temporalio/documentation/docs/java/how-to-develop-an-activity-definition-in-java.md

 id: how-to-develop-an-activity-definition-in-java
 title: How to develop an Activity Definition in Java
 sidebar_label: Activity Definition
-description: In the Temporal Java SDK programming model, Activities are classes which implement the ActivityInterface Interface.
+description: In the Temporal Java SDK programming model, Activities are classes which implement the Activity Interface.
 tags:
   - java
   - developer-guide
 ---

-In the Temporal Java SDK programming model, [Activities](/docs/concepts/what-is-an-activity) are classes which implement the Activity interface.
+An [Activity Definition](/docs/concepts/what-is-an-activity) is a combination of the Temporal Java SDK [Activity](https://www.javadoc.io/static/io.temporal/temporal-sdk/0.19.0/io/temporal/activity/Activity.html) Class implementing a specially annotated interface.

 ## Activity interface